Deer are one of the most critical species in all of North America. Forests are their primary habitat, and they have adapted well to survive winter.

 Deer have many methods and adaptations to help them survive in the winter.

-The methods that they have developed to survive the cold are part of evolution which has been taking place for millions of years.
+The methods they have developed to survive the cold is part of their evolution, taking place over millions of years.
 Deer are one of the most developed species during the winter, and most of the herd tend to survive.

 Deer are a very well-kept species in North America.
-There are non-governmental organizations which are dedicated to the surveillance and protection of deer, not only during the winter but also during other seasons.
+There are non-governmental organizations that are dedicated to the surveillance and protection of deer, not only during the winter but also during other seasons.